Chiradzulu Mountain: Ecology

 Chiradzulu Mountain was for a long time home to a variety of wildlife, including lions, hyenas, foxes, jackals, baboons, monkeys, antelope, wild pigs, and the fabled leopards.
 Due to overpopulation and poor wildlife conservation practices, some of these species, especially the big cats, have disappeared from the mountain or are at near-extinction levels.

-There is no doubt that even the potent "gondolosi" and "kajaliasi" herbs have now been over-consumed to extinction!
+The trees on the mountain were cut down to supply Blantyre residents with charcoal.
+This loss contributes to the risk of flooding.
+In 2024 the residents of two settlements, Dokotala and Nkupu, decided to do something about it.
+They planted trees and they have a rare wooded area.
+If there is a fire then volunteers are notified so they can prevent a wildfire.
+The area holds the graves of people who died from leprosy so their work honours those who died.

 Chiradzulu Mountain Forest Reserve

 Chiradzulu Mountain Forest Reserve was established in 1924, and covers an area of 774 hectares.

 Origin of the name

 The origins of the name "Chiradzulu" are murky and can be traced back to an old myth supposedly derived from hunters who had forgotten to bring home the tail of a leopard they had killed on a hunting expedition.
 In ancient local folklore among some of the people who lived at the foot of the mountain, the tail of a leopard was considered to have magical powers and no hunter worth his name would kill a leopard and forget to bring the sought-after trophy home as an essential ingredient for a magical ritual which gave chiefs and notable tribesmen their mythical powers.
 On realising their foolish lapse of memory the morning after their hunting expedition, the band of hunters reorganised and retraced their steps to the place up in the mountain where they had had their kill.
 The foolish hunters never made it back home and no one ever heard of them after their disappearance that fateful morning.
 This was not unusual in those times, for, according to folklore, the mountain was full of ghosts which sometimes exacted vengeance on wayward humans who ventured too far off the beaten track into the thick of the then rich forest jungle by making them mysteriously disappear from the world of mortals, only to be reincarnated as ghosts themselves.

 Folklore has it that it is the above episode which gave birth to the name "Chiradzulu", a corruption of two Nyanja words, "mchira" and "wadzulo".
 "Mchira" literally means "a tail", and "wadzulo" translates to "yesterday's".
 So "Chiradzulu" literally means "Yesterday's Tail", a reference to the fate of the men who vanished into the jungle to collect the leopard's tail they had forgotten to carry home with them after the previous day's hunting expedition.